galantelab/reboot/docs/README.md

    The plots in the output are a histogram with the distribution of the coefficients and a lollipop plot with the most relevant coefficients

-2. The survival option
+2. Survival option

-3. The complete option
+3. Complete option